-Let’s say you’re covered for…
+Let’s say you’re covered for:

-- $250,000 in term life insurance,
+- $250,000 in term life insurance

-- $100,000 in TPD, and
+- $100,000 in total and permanent disability insurance (TPD)

 - $25,000 in trauma cover.

-For example, if you had to make a claim for trauma and a payout of $25,000 was made, then the total sum insured would reduce to $225,000.
-And, like wise, if you made a claim for TPD and $100,000 was paid out, then the new sum insured would be $125,000.
+For example, if you had to make a claim for trauma insurance and received a payout of $25,000, your total sum insured would reduce to $225,000.
+And likewise, if you made a claim for TPD and $100,000 was paid out, the new sum insured would be $125,000.